ayezinhtun/1cng-protal-user-guide/docs/VNF Appliances/Guides for Apache CloudStack/VNF Appliances.md

 ### <span style={{ color: '#003366' }}>Review and Deploy</span>

 - Choose the desired **Billing Cycle** for your appliance.
-You can choose either Hourly or Monthly.
+VNF Appliances support Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- They also support all major billing rules: Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- They support multiple packages depending on SSD size and data center location.
+This enables deployment of network functions with regional and performance-based customization.
 - Verify all the configuration details and review the price summary.
 Click on **Review & Deploy** to create the instance.

 ![Review and Deploy](images/stackconsole-create-instance-depoly.png)